rFronteddu/margot-scraping-service/README.md

 ## API endpoints
 The endpoints are accessible by default on the 8081 port (could be adjusted in docker-compose file).

-Currently, there are three endpoints available:
+Currently, there are two endpoints available:
 * This endpoint accepts a parameter - a list of string that should represent URL addresses from which the video streams should be extracted.
 By calling this endpoint, a confirmation about start of scraping is returned as a response, the found data will be available on the */videos* endpoint.
     > POST: /scrape
 * As mentioned above, the next endpoint returns all currently streamed videos with all collected information.
     > GET: /videos
-* The last endpoint accepts a direct video link that should be streamed from the server.
-When the stream is ready, its rtsp link will be returned.
-    > POST: /stream

 **NOTE: Not all videos can be processed by this application.
 There are a few formats that OpenCV cannot work with and thus, an error message will be returned.**